abiliojr/fts5-snowball/README.md

 Those are the main differences.
 The data can be queried in the same fashion as any other FTS5 table.

+## Thread safety

+Use a separate sqlite connection for each thread.
+Although sqlite3 docs [allow](https://www.sqlite.org/threadsafe.html) use a single connection from many threads, this is not supported by this extension.

 # Building

 This needs GNU make in order to build.
 If you're using BSD or similar, you can always get gmake.